EaseUS VideoKit

 M4A stands for MPEG4 Audio File Extension.
 This is a widely used file extension format in AAC codec.
 Lossy AAC compression technology is used to reduce this file's size while maintaining a good soundscape.
 The ".m4a" format is often used to store such compressed files.

 Due to the widespread use of the AAC format in iTunes, the M4A file extension format is also used on the same platform.
 A differentiator of the M4A file extension is that it can be used to store both lossy and lossless compression formats.
 You may need to rename the file in order to access it because a particular platform may not support the specified file extension format.
-Audio files with the M4A file extension can be successfully used like with Windows Media Player, Quicktime, VLC, etc.
+Audio files with the M4A file extension can be successfully used with Windows Media Player, Quicktime, VLC, etc.

 FAQs About AAC vs M4A